 - Small developments of up to 820 square feet of impervious area

 - Holding a NPDES Industrial Stormwater Discharge Permit

 - Owning and maintaining a private harbor discharge.

 Faith organizations can also receive a stormwater fee reduction for their places of worship and schools.
-For more information about this reduction program, and the various credits listed above, refer to either the Single Family Property Guidance Document or the Non-Single Family Property User Guide.
+For more information about this reduction program, and the various credits listed above, refer to the Non-Single Family Property Guidance Document.